PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/access-token-proof-of-possession.md

+---
+title: Acquiring access tokens protected with Proof-of-Possession
+description: Learn how to acquire access tokens protected with Proof-of-Possession
+author: EmLauber
+manager: CelesteDG

+ms.topic: reference
+ms.date: 01/10/2024
+ms.author: emilylauber
+ms.reviewer: dmwendia,cwerner, owenrichards, kengaderdus
+---

-# Acquiring Access Tokens Protected with Proof-of-Possession
+# Acquiring access tokens protected with Proof-of-Possession

 In order to increase the protection of OAuth 2.0 access tokens stored in the browser against "token replay", MSAL provides an `Access Token Proof-of-Posession` authentication scheme. `Access Token Proof-of-Possession`, or `AT PoP`, is an authentication scheme that cryptographically binds the access tokens to the browser and client application from which they are requested, meaning they cannot be used from a different application or device.